Who Can Apply to Middle School?

 Get Your Middle School Results

-In April, your child will get their middle school results letter.
-This letter will include a middle school offer from the Main Round and may include a second offer from the New Schools Round.
+In April, your child will get their middle school results.
+They’ll get a middle school offer from the Main Round and may also get a second offer from the New Schools Round.
 If your child also gets an offer to a new school or program, you will have to choose between the two offers.

 Most students get an offer to attend one of the programs ranked on their middle school application, but it is not guaranteed.
 If you do not get an offer from one of the programs ranked on your application, you will get one to another school.